mozilla/miracle/docs/api.rst

 Payload
 -------

-The payload data is expected to be a JSON mapping with the following
+The payload data is expected to be an JWE encrypted blob, using the service provided public key.
+The algorithm needs to be RSA-OAEP with A256GCM encryption.

-structure:
+The data inside the blob is a stringified JSON mapping with the following structure:

 .. code-block:: javascript